opencomponents/opencomponents.github.io/website/docs/quick-start-tutorial.md

 ## Step 4: Customize Your Component

 Let's modify the component to make it more interesting.
-Edit the `server.js` file:
+Edit the `server.ts` file:

 ```javascript
 export const data = (context, callback) => {